hollance/neural-engine/docs/16-bit.md

 It appears so.

 When you run a Core ML model on the CPU, it uses float32 for all its calculations and for storing the intermediate tensors.
+(As of iOS 14 and macOS 11, Core ML can also use float16 on the CPU.)

 On the GPU it uses float16 for the weights and the intermediate tensors, but float32 for the calculations.
 You can turn this off with the option `allowLowPrecisionAccumulationOnGPU` from `MLModelConfiguration`, in which case the GPU also uses float16 for the calculations.
 This is a bit faster but you may lose precision.